MicrosoftDocs/SupportArticles-docs/support/previous-versions/iis/error-instantiate-activex-component.md

 ## Quick permissions check steps

-1. Force Anonymous by clearing Basic and NT Challenge and Response (NTCR) in IIS Service Manager
+1. Force Anonymous by clearing Basic and NT Challenge and Response (NTCR) in IIS Service Manager.
 2. Temporarily add the `IUSR_<machine>` to the Administrators group to see if it makes a difference.
 If it does, the problem is a permissions problem.
 3. Turn on **NT Auditing** (as noted below) and try again.